pallavidondapati/rag-video-analyzer/README.md

 FAISS is free, runs locally, and requires almost no setup.
 Adding Pinecone would mean another service to manage, network latency, and usage limits, for no real benefit at this scale.

-The tradeoff is that the index gets rebuilt every time new videos are processed.
-That's fine for a demo.
-For production I'd move to Qdrant or pgvector.

 ### Why BAAI/bge-small-en-v1.5?